Travel Guide: Tokyo, Japan

 Shibuya Crossing – one of the busiest intersections in the world.
 It has a scrabble-like crossing and when the light turns green for the pedestrians to walk you better move quickly!

 Harajuku – every fashionista needs to hit the famed Takeshita Street in Harajuku.
-Here you’ll come across a colorful street full of art, shops, amazing sweets, and has a fashion scene unlike anything I’ve ever seen.
+Here you’ll come across a colorful street full of art, shops, sweets like you wouldn’t believe, and has a fashion scene unlike anything I’ve ever seen.
 It can get very crowded here especially on weekends.
-Try to plan visiting earlier in the day rather than later.
+Try to plan your visit for earlier in the day rather than later.
 Not too early though as one of the reasons to visit here is to people watch as well.
 If you can, get your photo taken at the popular Japanese photo booths known as Purikura.
-They are not your average photo booths and have different special effects to enhance your photos.
+They are not your average photo booths and have special effects to enhance your photos.
 These are very popular amongst high school girls.

 Meiji Jingu Shrine – probably Tokyo’s most famous shrine.
 It is centrally located in Shibuya and just around the corner from Harajuku subway station.
 You’ll walk about 10 minutes into a forest like area to reach the shrine.
 You’ll feel as though you are far away from the city here.
 Once you reach the shrine, you can pray, write out a wish, or draw your Omikuji fortune.

 Mori Digital Art Museum – Unlike anything I’ve ever seen or experience before.
 This is the world’s first digital only art museum.
 It is immersive and interactive.
 I highly recommend purchasing tickets in advance and avoiding weekends if possible.
 They have a digital tea house En Tea House that is not to be missed.
+The Forest of Resonating Lamps (picture above) is very popular and wait times can exceed well over 1 hour on weekends.
 Buy tickets here.
 Accessible by the U-line Amoi Station (U10)

 Robot Restaurants – so I debated whether or not to visit this place myself.
 I wish I did just because it’s still on many “Top 10” list.
 I chose not to because I was travelling alone most of the trip and didn’t think it would be much fun to do on my own.
 If you are not, I suggest you check it out.
 You can read more about this unique over the top dining experience here.